logzilla/extras/winagent/README.md

 This configures the path and name of the file to which log messages will be saved.
 If a path and directory are specified that specific combination will be used for the log file, otherwise, the log file will be saved in the directory with the SyslogAgent.exe file.

+### Batch Interval

+In order to reduce the frequency / speed of connections being opened between the Windows Agent and LogZIlla, events can be “batched up” before sending.
+Then, instead of having a new connection for each event, a connection is opened and many events are sent during that connection, before it is closed.
+For events to be batched up, there must be a duration of time from the first event being received to the last event for that batch being received.

+This value is in milliseconds, and the default is 1000.
+This means that when a new Windows Event is received, if it’s the start of a new batch then there will be a one second delay while subsequent events are collected for sending in that batch.
+So there may be a maximum of 1 second (or whatever you specify here) from an event being received to the event being sent to LogZilla, though of course for subsequent events in that batch the length of time from the event generation in Windows to the event being sent by the Agent is correspondingly less.

+Set this to zero to have each event set immediately with no batching.

 ### File Watcher (tail)